 by Frode Konstantin Helland

-Mu is a humanist-rational serif typeface for text sizes.
-From the earliest Renaissance printing types Mu borrows serifs, proportions, and – in part – the contrast between thick and thin parts.
-In Mu, however, the focus is shifted from shapes to lines: the edges of the pen stroke is disconnected from the writing tool and shaped as standalone, fluid, uninterrupted, lines.
+Numera is a humanist-rational serif typeface for text sizes.
+From the earliest Renaissance printing types Numera borrows serifs, proportions, and – in part – the contrast between thick and thin parts.
+In Numera, however, the focus is shifted from shapes to lines: the edges of the pen stroke is disconnected from the writing tool and shaped as standalone, fluid, uninterrupted, lines.
 The typeface contrasts dynamic and static curves, blends the divide between inside and outside, and pulls the centre of gravity towards the horisontals.
 The result is a flowing, sparkling texture restisting direct calligraphic references.

 I have long wanted to design a text typeface, but it took a while before I recognized any potential in the letterforms I kept returning to in my sketchbooks – a juxtaposing of quick and slow curves and a focus shift from the shape to continous lines.